liflab/beepbeep-3-book/markdown/palettes/README.md

 The `tuples` palette provides a few other functions to manipulate tuples.
 We mention them briefly:

-- The function `ScalarIntoToTuple` takes a scalar value *x* (for example, a number) and creates a tuple with a single attribute-value pair A=*x*.
+- The function <!--\index{ScalarIntoTuple@\texttt{ScalarIntoTuple}} \texttt{ScalarIntoTuple}-->`ScalarIntoToTuple`<!--/i--> takes a scalar value *x* (for example, a number) and creates a tuple with a single attribute-value pair A=*x*.
 Here "A" is a name passed to the function when it is instantiated.

-- The function `MergeTuples` merges the key-value pairs of multiple tuples into a single tuple.
+- The function <!--\index{MergeTuples@\texttt{MergeTuples}} \texttt{MergeTuples}-->`MergeTuples`<!--/i--> merges the key-value pairs of multiple tuples into a single tuple.
 If two tuples have the same key, the value in the resulting tuple is that of <em>one</em> of these tuples; which one is left undefined.
 However, if the tuples have the same value for their common keys, the resuting tuple is equivalent to that of a elational JOIN operation.

-- The function `BlowTuple` breaks a single tuple into multiple tuples, one for each key-value pair of the original tuple.
+- The function <!--\index{BlowTuples@\texttt{BlowTuples}} \texttt{BlowTuples}-->`BlowTuples`<!--/i--> breaks a single tuple into multiple tuples, one for each key-value pair of the original tuple.
 The output of this function is a *set* of tuples, and not a single tuple.

-- The function `ExpandAsColumns` transforms a tuple by replacing two key-value pairs by a single new key-value pair.
+- The function <!--\index{ExpandAsColumns@\texttt{ExpandAsColumns}} \texttt{ExpandAsColumns}-->`ExpandAsColumns`<!--/i--> transforms a tuple by replacing two key-value pairs by a single new key-value pair.
 The new pair is created by taking the value of a column as the key, and the value of another column as the value.
 For example, with the tuple: {(foo,1), (bar,2), (baz,3)}, using "foo" as the key column and "baz" as the value column, the resulting tuple would be: {(1,3), (bar,2)}.
 The value of foo is the new key, and the value of baz is the new value.
 If the value of the "key" pair is not a string, it is converted into a string by calling its `toString()` method (since the key of a tuple is always a string).
 The other key-value pairs are left unchanged.

 ## Finite-state machines